Women in governments of Israel: The thirty-fourth government

 Ayelet Shaked, Miri Regev, and Gila Gamliel were appointed as cabinet ministers when the thirty-fourth government formed in 2015.
-Ayelet Shaked of The Jewish Home was appointed Minister of Justice, while Gila Gamliel and Miri Regev of the Likud were appointed Minister for Social Equality and Minister of Culture and Sport respectively, and Tzipi Hotovely was appointed Minister in the Ministry of Foreign Affairs. in 2016, Sofa Landver was appointed Minister of Immigration Absorption.
-Most recently, in 2019 Yifat Shasha-Biton became Minister of Construction and Housing.
+Ayelet Shaked of The Jewish Home was appointed Minister of Justice, while Gila Gamliel and Miri Regev of the Likud were appointed Minister for Social Equality and Minister of Culture and Sport respectively, and Tzipi Hotovely was appointed Minister in the Ministry of Foreign Affairs. in 2016, Sofa Landver was appointed Minister of Immigration Absorption.Most recently, in 2019 Yifat Shasha-Biton became Minister of Construction and Housing.

 Ayelet Shaked, as a member of the Jewish Home party, has advocated a far right ideology in her role as Minister of Justice.
 As the Minister of Justice, Shaked also leads the committee charged with filling court vacancies.
 This has been a frequent task for Shaked, due to high turnover as judges retire.
 Shaked, who has expressed the belief that the courts of Israel carry out a left wing ideology, has been firm in pushing candidates whose views are more conservative.
 Additionally, she has attempted to pass measures that limit the power of the supreme court.
 Shaked has been successful at building support, which caused speculation that she could replace Netanyahu as Prime Minister after the April 2019 election.
 This speculation turned out to be unfounded, as Netanyahu remained Prime Minister following the election.

 The thirty-fifth government

-Following the April 2019 election, Netanyahu had the responsibility of forming a new government.
-Haaretz, an Israeli news outlet, predicts that thirteen women are probable candidates for positions in the government.
+Following several inconclusive elections, Netanyahu had the responsibility of forming a new government.
+The government formed in 2020 and included eight female ministers, including Regev, Sasha-Biton and Gamliel.